Warning to Candidates

 Represents all the awarding bodies that offer general qualifications.
-JCQ ensures that learners of all ages and level of ability have access to qualifications and is responsible for producing administration rules for general qualifications e.g. regulations on access arrangements.
+JCQ ensures that learners of all ages and levels of ability have access to qualifications and it is responsible for producing administration rules for general qualifications e.g. regulations on access arrangements.

-On the spot adhoc inspections are made to all centres during the examinations period to ensure that all centre staff and students are adhering to the general regulations laid down by all awarding bodies.
+On the spot adhoc inspections are made to centres during the examination period to ensure that all centre staff and students are adhering to the general regulations laid down by the awarding bodies.

 “Knowledge is power.
 Information is liberating.
 Education is the premise of progress, in every society, in every family”.
 Kofi Annan

 Work hard, learn your subjects and excel in your exams/qualifications.

 Any candidate arriving after the start of the examination may be allowed to enter the examination room and sit the examination.
 Each circumstance is individually assessed.
 If you are unavoidably delayed you should contact School ASAP.